Technica-Engineering/kalash/kalash/doc/basic_usage.md

 What do you need to do to use it for test automation?

 1. You create a YAML and name it as you want.
 You put that file in the `yamls` folder in a test repository.
 We recommend to name the YAML file after the job name.
+If you want a `json` create a JSON.
+It will work as well.
 2. You contact IT so they can create an automated job for you.
 Or create a CI job on your own if you're not working in a team.
 3. Once you have a job created any updates you make to the YAML file will affect the test collection you've specified.